 Dr. Ellen Junn is the Provost and Vice President for Academic Affairs at San José State University.
-As the chief academic officer of the university, she oversees 154 degree programs (undergraduate, master’s and one doctorate), and supports over 30,000 students, 1,700 faculty, over 200 staff and administrators in seven academic colleges, the College of International and Extended Education (generating $29 million in self-support funds), the Martin Luther King Library (one of the nation’s first university-city library partnerships) and other units including the Moss Landing Marine Laboratory in Monterey Bay and the Research Foundation.
+As the chief academic officer of the university, she oversees 154 degree programs (undergraduate, master’s and one doctorate), and supports over 30,000 students, 1,700 faculty, and more than 200 staff and administrators in seven academic colleges, the College of International and Extended Education (generating $29 million in self-support funds), the Martin Luther King Library (one of the nation’s first university-city library partnerships), as well as the Moss Landing Marine Laboratory in Monterey Bay and the SJSU Research Foundation.
 As Provost, she facilitates university strategic planning, leads Academic Affairs strategic planning, implements budget and resource allocation plans, guides and oversees innovations in academic technology, promotes faculty and student success, and supports curricular and program distinction.

-Since arriving at San Jose State University in January 2012, she has worked to increase and coordinate multiple support programs to improve student learning, retention, and graduation rates, with special attention to also closing the under-represented minority student graduation gap.
-She also has worked to stabilize budget cuts, while still preserving funds to support faculty research, scholarly and creative activity and undergraduate research, as well as funds to support faculty innovations in teaching, learning and technology.
+Since arriving at San José State University in January 2012, she has worked to increase and coordinate multiple support programs to improve student learning, retention, and graduation rates, with special attention to closing the under-represented minority student graduation gap.
+She also has worked to stabilize budget cuts, while still preserving funds to support faculty research, scholarly and creative activity, and undergraduate research, as well as faculty innovations in teaching, learning and technology.